cryostatio/cryostatio.github.io/guides/_subsections/view-audit-log.md

 ## [View the Audit Log](#view-the-audit-log)
-**Cryostat 4.2** can persist audit history for changes to its entities when audit logging is enabled.
+**Cryostat** can persist audit history for changes to its entities when audit logging is enabled.
 This history includes changes to targets and discovery data, recordings, automated rules, credentials, diagnostic resources, event templates, JMC Agent probe templates, garbage collection requests, and